Gabriella439/slides/eXchange2022/slides.md

   A Nix derivation is just a tree of records

-  Nix programs don't have logic for building derivations
+  Nix expressions don't "do" anything[^1]

+[^1]: There are some caveats here I won't go into

 ## Grace Browser

-Grace is a content-oriented language
+If Grace is the "content" then where is the "presentation"?

-Most notable example is the Grace Browser:
+One example "presentation" is the Grace Browser:

 [https://trygrace.dev](https://trygrace.dev)